giovannacdelsordo/multiverse-analysis-visual-search/README.md

 **Contents**

-Four interactive specification curves are provided, corresponding to two outcomes crossed with two trial types:
+Four interactive specification curves are provided, corresponding to two outcomes (RT and accuracy) crossed with two trial types (target-absent and target-present trials).

-Reaction time, target-absent trials
-Reaction time, target-present trials
-Accuracy, target-absent trials
-Accuracy, target-present trials

 Each plot shows the result of the similarity effect estimated across every universe in the multiverse — one point per data-cleaning specification.
 Points are sorted left to right by effect size (partial η²), so the curve traces how the estimated effect grows across the specification space.
 The vertical axis is the effect size; hovering over any point reveals that universe's exact partial η², p-value, retained sample size, and the specific level chosen for all eight (RT) or four (accuracy) cleaning decisions.